A $200 Linux Home Server, and the Honest Cost of Running One for Years

 Why Bother Self-Hosting?

-Before we spend any money, let’s talk about why you’d want to do this in the first place.
+Before we spend any money, let’s talk about why you’d want a Linux home server in the first place.

 Your data stays yours.
 When your photos live on Google’s servers, Google’s terms of service dictate what happens to them.
 When they live on your server, in your house, you’re in control.
 Period.